HussienElBehery/AURIS/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+4. Submit a pull request

 ## 📝 License

-This project is licensed under the MIT License.
+MIT License

 ## 🆘 Support

-For support and questions:

 - Create an issue in the repository
 - Contact the development team
-- Check the documentation
+- See documentation for more info

-## 🔄 Version History

-- **v0.1.0** - Initial release with basic functionality
-- **v0.2.0** - Added API integration and enhanced UI
-- **v0.3.0** - Improved error handling and performance